What’s the aim of your biotech company?

 Here are the 3 ‘prototypes’ you can sift through with audience insights:

-If you’re looking to grow via social media, you need to consistently converse with your followers.
+If you’re looking to grow your biotech company via social media, you need to consistently converse with your followers.

 Think of it this way, if you stay in the kitchen at a house party, you’re going to chat with fewer people (unless the food is particularly good at said party).